Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 Desensitization and Reprocessing

 In this phase, your healthcare provider initiates memory activation by guiding you to identify one or more specific negative images, thoughts, feelings, and bodily sensations associated with the traumatic event.
 As the reprocessing unfolds, they will support you in being attentive to your emotions and any fresh thoughts or insights that emerge during the process.
-By encouraging this awareness, the provider facilitates the exploration and understanding of your experiences, promoting healing and personal transformation throughout the EMDR therapy sessions.
+By encouraging this awareness, the provider facilitates the exploration and understanding of your experiences, promoting healing and personal transformation throughout the EMDR Therapy sessions.

 Installation